 We proclaim, witness, and share the Good News of Jesus Christ.

-The Ecumenical Catholic Church of Christ
+The Ecumenical Catholic Church of Christ in her liturgical services

 And community efforts shall advance the peaceful